DavidSamuell/Apartment-Rental-Price-Prediction-in-Jakarta/README.md

 - **Ridge Regression** - Tend to work well when most of the predictors impact the response (almost all of our features have high collinearity with the target variable).

 ## Model Performance
-Here are the performance from all of the five models, I put in their respective CV error and also training and test error and score to see their variance.
+Here are the performance from all of the five models, I put in their respective CV error and also training/test error and score to see how much variance they have.
 ![alt text](https://github.com/DAKINGBEEMBUP/Apartment-Rental-Price-Prediction-in-Jakarta/blob/main/Snippet/Model%20Performance.png)

 ## Productionization
 For the final productionization I pick the XGBRegressor model which shows the lowest RMSE cross-validation error amongst other model.
 I then build a flask API that was hosted on a local server.
 The API will take in http request with the list of values and return the estimated rental price.
 Finally, I build a simple UI using html, css, and js that will allow the user to enter their apartment information and once submitted will send a http request to the flask API which will return the estimated rental price and display it.
 ![alt text](https://github.com/DAKINGBEEMBUP/Apartment-Rental-Price-Prediction-in-Jakarta/blob/main/Snippet/Web%20Snippet.png)

+## Closing Remarks